gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 const result = mapValues(map, x => `${x}`) // {key1: "42", key2: "123"}
 ```

-Next, we’ll take a look at a use-case.
+Next, we’ll take a look at a use case.
-# Use-case: handling events
+# Use case: handling events
-Type-level maps have lots of use-cases.
+Type-level maps have lots of use cases.
 One of the most common ones is **handling events**.
 In fact, you might’ve encountered it yourself.

 Let’s say we have a `Button` object that has a bunch of events.
 Every event comes with its own information object: